PSPDFKit/react-native/README.md

 AppRegistry.registerComponent("YourApp", () => YourApp);
 ```

 Your app is now ready to launch.
-Run the app in Xcode or type `react-native run-ios` in the terminal.
+Run the app in Xcode or go back to the Terminal, then run `cd ..`, and `react-native run-ios`.

 ### Usage